amir-brd/Authentication-System/README.md

 # Authentication-System
-This is a personal project of authentication system which its backend is built with django and its frontend with react .
+This is a personal project of authentication system which its backend is built with django and its frontend with react.